intershop/intershop-xsd/README.md

 To avoid merge conflicts, make a separate commit for submodule updates, so you can drop that commit afterward.

+# Examples
+To find examples of schemas in use, you might want to take a look into the [examples](examples) directory.

 # Third party XSD
 Third party XSDs are retrieved during build and for publishing to store all reference XSDs in one artifact.